SafaErden/BattleShip/README.md

 You probably already know how to play Battleship.
 If you do not know how to play it, please [visit this link](https://en.wikipedia.org/wiki/Battleship_(game)).
 It's a really simple game, right?
 That's what most people think.
 But if you really wrap your brain around it, you'll discover that the battleship isn't quite as simple as you think!

-Tic-Tac -Toe (along with a lot of other games) involves looking ahead and trying to figure out what the person playing against you might do next.

 How to Play it...

 1. When you run the game, first enter a number to create a square grid as your board to play the game on.